Sierra Ferrell: Career

 Following the release of singles "Jeremiah" and "Why'd Ya Do It", Ferrell's album Long Time Coming was released in August 2021.
 Co-produced by Paczosa and featuring a number of established bluegrass musicians, including Sarah Jarosz and Billy Strings, the album received critical acclaim, reaching number 15 on the Billboard Americana/Folk Albums chart.
 The album received a five-star review from UK-based publication Country Music People, a rating of 7.6/10 from Paste magazine and 7.6/10 from Pitchfork.
 Varsity UK said "Long Time Coming will easily be the only album of its type emerging from the music city of Nashville this year", adding that Ferrell "shines brightest when she leans furthest into her own distinctive brand of jazz-inflected bluegrass".

 In 2022, she performed backing vocals on The Black Keys album Dropout Boogie. and collaborated with Ray LaMontagne's track "I Was Born to Love You", which landed itself a position on the Billboard Adult Alternative Airplay.

 Ferrell collaborated with American country star Zach Bryan on the track "Holy Roller" from his self-titled fourth studio album.
 The song debuted at number 37 on the Billboard Hot 100.
 That same year, she collaborated with Shakey Graves on the fourth song from his album, Movie of the Week, titled "Ready or Not".
 The song, which was recorded in two hours, peaked at 15th on the Billboard Adult Alternative Airplay chart.

 On March 22, 2024, Ferrell released her fourth album, Trail of Flowers.
 In her own words, she aimed to make people "feel nostalgic for the past, but excited about the future of music."
 Preceded by its singles "Fox Hunt", "Dollar Bill Bar", "I Could Drive You Crazy", and "American Dreaming", the album earned several awards—at the 2024 Americana Music Honors & Awards, Trail of Flowers was awarded "Album of the Year", with Ferrell winning "Artist of the Year".
 At the 67th Annual Grammy Awards, the album was awarded Best Americana Album, with "American Dreaming" winning Best Americana Performance and Best American Roots Song, and "Lighthouse" winning Best American Roots Performance.
 Throughout the course of the year, Ferrell featured on tracks with several artists, including "Never Love You Again" with Post Malone, a bluegrass-style cover of Adele's "Someone Like You" with Lukas Nelson (son of Willie Nelson), as well as other collaborations with Hogslop String Band and Colony House.

+On February 28, 2026, Ferrell performed with Mumford & Sons on Saturday Night Live.